-- When considering the draft annual budget, council shall consider the impact, which the proposed increases in rates and service tariffs will have on the monthly municipal accounts of households. - The impact of such increases in rates shall be assessed on the basis of a fair sample of randomly selected accounts. - The operating budget shall reflect the impact of the capital component on: - Depreciation charges - Repairs and maintenance expenses - Interest payable on external borrowings - Other operation expenses - The chief financial officer must ensure that the cost of indigence relief is separately reflected in the appropriate votes.
+- Depreciation and finance charges shall be charged to or apportioned only between the departments or votes to which the projects relate. - At least 5% of the operating budget component of each annual and adjustments budget shall be set aside for maintenance. - b) When considering the draft annual budget, council shall consider the impact, which the proposed increases in rates and service tariffs will have on the monthly municipal accounts of households. - c) The impact of such increases in rates shall be assessed on the basis of a fair sample of randomly selected accounts. - d) The operating budget shall reflect the impact of the capital component on: - Depreciation charges - 4 Repairs and maintenance expenses - Interest payable on external borrowings - Other operation expenses - e) The chief financial officer must ensure that the cost of indigent relief is separately reflected in the appropriate votes.